aramecki/MyCarGenie/README.md

 The bottomBar is designed to display the five main navigation routes at the bottom of the screen in the most accessible way possible.
 Each main route is defined by a name, an icon, and an index.
 When the user navigates between pages, the index is collected to perform specific actions, such as triggering a distinct animation for designated route changes.
 To ensure the routes names in the navigation bar are displays correctly on any device, the screen width in dp is calculated and used to determine the appropriate font size.

 - build.gradle.kts (:app) :<br>
 This file sets up many aspects of the app's configuration.
-A notable feature is the inclusion of the Dependency Analysis Gradle Plugin, which is commented out in the code to avoid its inclusion in the app memory and build.
-This plugin was instrumental in identifying unused imports, allowing me to optimize and reduce the app size.
 Additionally, here are specified the SDK version to compile the code as SDK 35 (Android 15), and the minimum one, as SDK 28(Android 9).
 The version of the app and the application id are also declared in this file.

 - AndroidManifest.xml :<br>